Skip to main content

 • Do you want a deep understanding of reproductive physiology?

-If your answer to these questions is “yes,” then becoming an OB/GYN may be the career path for you.
+If your answer to some or all of these questions is “yes,” then becoming an OB/GYN may be the career path for you.

 What Does an OB/GYN Do?

 Obstetrics and gynecology are taught together in residency, and doctors are certified by the American Board of Obstetrics and Gynecology (ABOG), but the medical specialties are distinct.
-You may be wondering: what is obstetrics and gynecology?
-What is the difference between obstetrics vs gynecology?
-An OB/GYN or obstetrician gynecologist may pursue a variety of paths, including being only an obstetrician or only being a gynecologist.
-An OB/GYN meaning a doctor who specializes in obstetrics, a gynecologist being a doctor who specializes in gynecology.
-Obstetricians provide pregnancy care for both the mother and the fetus—the unborn child.
-Obstetricians help deliver babies at childbirth and then help mothers recover from the physical and mental strains of pregnancy and childbirth.
-Obstetricians do not treat health issues beyond pregnancy.
+You may be wondering: What is obstetrics and gynecology?
+What is the difference between obstetrics and gynecology?
+A physician interested in the OB/GYN field may pursue a variety of paths, including being only an obstetrician or only a gynecologist.
+Obstetricians provide pregnancy care for both the mother and the fetus, deliver babies at childbirth, and then help mothers recover from the physical and mental strains of pregnancy and childbirth.
+Obstetricians do not provide care beyond pregnancy.
 Gynecologists, on the other hand, do not deliver babies or treat pregnant women.
 They instead focus on the health of the uterus, the ovaries, the fallopian tubes, and other organs of the female reproductive system.
 Both obstetricians and gynecologists may prescribe drugs or perform surgery to treat a patient.

 Most OB/GYN’s, however, choose to practice both obstetrics and gynecology, and many OB/GYN’s act as primary care physicians.
-The American Medical Association states that most patients seen by an OB/GYN—nearly 80 percent—are between the ages of 15 and 45, when health education and preventative care is key to a woman’s reproductive health.
-Many patients remain with the same OB/GYN for many years, allowing the development of trusting personal relationships.
-OB/GYNs work a lot with their hands, they counsel their patients, and they perform diagnostic procedures, surgeries, and other treatments.
-Obstetrics/ gynecology responsibilities, procedures, and topics may include:
+The American Medical Association states that most patients seen by an OB/GYN — nearly 80% — are between the ages of 15 and 45, when health education and preventive care is key to a woman’s reproductive health.
+Many patients remain with the same OB/GYN for several years, allowing the development of trusting personal relationships.
+OB/GYNs counsel their patients and perform diagnostic procedures, surgeries, and other treatments.
+Obstetric and gynecologic responsibilities, procedures, and topics may include:

 • Abortion